fkocovski/optimaltaskassignment/README.md

 For the reinforcement learning environment all algorithms are based on the new draft of Sutton and Barto (2017)'s book [2017 Version](http://incompleteideas.net/sutton/book/bookdraft2016sep.pdf) was used.

+The corresponding thesis report can be found [here](https://github.com/fkocovski/thesis) while its presentation can be found [here](https://github.com/fkocovski/mt_presentation).

 # References

 * Zeng, D. D., & Zhao, J. L. (2005).
 Effective role resolution in workflow management. *INFORMS journal on computing*, 17(3), 374-387.